The Groupoid-Syntax of Type Theory is a Set: Variants of the syntax and the set interpretation

 The type of the above heterogeneous equality is $ f =^e_{\Tm\,\Gamma\,(\Pi\,A\,\blank)} \lam\,\big((\Pi[]\,A\,B\,p)_*\,(f[\p])\cdot\q\big), $ where $e$ is the following composite of the three heterogeneous steps in the above equality reasoning: $ B \overset{[\id]\,B}{=} B[\id] \overset{{\ext}\eta}{=} B[\p^+\circ\langle\q\rangle] \overset{[\circ]\,B\,\p^+\,\langle\q\rangle}{=} B[\p^+][\langle\q\rangle]. $ \end{examp}

-\begin{problem}[Type interpretation of the wild syntax \href{https://csl26-cohtt.github.io/TT.Wild.TypeInterp.html}{\Agda}] As a sanity check for our wild syntax, we define its type (standard, metacircular) interpretation. \end{problem} \begin{proof}[Construction] We define the following four recursive-recursive functions by pattern matching on the constructors of the higher inductive-inductive type.
+\begin{problem}[Type interpretation of the wild syntax \href{https://csl26-cohtt.github.io/TT.Wild.TypeInterp.html}{\Agda}] As a sanity check for our wild syntax, we define its type (standard, metacircular) interpretation.\footnote{ Following Voevodsky \cite{voevodsky2015csystemdefineduniversecategory}, we call a proof relevant theorem a problem and its proof a construction.} \end{problem} \begin{proof}[Construction] We define the following four recursive-recursive functions by pattern matching on the constructors of the higher inductive-inductive type.

 Composition is function composition ($\llbracket\gamma\circ\delta\rrbracket\,\bar{\theta} :\equiv \llbracket\gamma\rrbracket\,(\llbracket\delta\rrbracket\,\bar{\theta})$), identity is identity ($\llbracket\id\rrbracket\,\bar{\gamma} :\equiv \bar{\gamma}$), instantiation is composition ($\llbracket A[\gamma]\rrbracket\,\bar{\delta} :\equiv \llbracket A\rrbracket\,(\llbracket\gamma\rrbracket\,\bar{\delta})$), context extension is dependent sum ($\llbracket\Gamma\ext A\rrbracket :\equiv (\bar{\gamma}:\llbracket\Gamma\rrbracket)\times \llbracket A\rrbracket\,\bar{\gamma}$), lifting is $\llbracket\gamma^+\rrbracket\,(\bar{\delta},\bar{a}) :\equiv (\llbracket\gamma\rrbracket\,\bar{\delta},\bar{a})$, $\p$ and $\q$ are first and second projections, single substitution is $\llbracket\langle a\rangle\rrbracket\,\bar{\gamma} :\equiv (\bar{\gamma},\llbracket a\rrbracket\,\bar{\gamma})$.
 Function space is interpreted by metatheoretic functions ($\llbracket\Pi\,A\,B\rrbracket\,\bar{\gamma} :\equiv(\bar{a}:\llbracket A\rrbracket)\to\llbracket B\rrbracket\,(\bar{\gamma},\bar{a})$). $\U$ and $\El$ are interpreted by $X$ and $Y$, $\inU$ and $\inEl$ simply return their arguments.
 All the equations are $\refl$. \end{proof} The standard interpretation shows that our theory is consistent, that is, not all types are inhabited: $\Tm\,\diamond\,\U$ is interpreted by $\top\to X$ so it is inhabited if and only if $X$ is.